HackerspaceMumbai/eleventy-high-performance-blog/blog/WellArchitected.md

 ![Azure Budget Cost Alerts](/img/blog/AzureBudget_Alerts.png)

-At the end of the day, our items on our Azure Boards are "shifting right" -> its good news in project management.
+At the day's end, our items on our Azure Boards are "shifting right" -> its good news in project management.
 ![Azure Boards Post Budget](/img/blog/AzureDevBoard_PostBudget.png)

-In the upcoming blog posts, as we build our solution, we will dwell upon on how we are incorporating best practices from the other pillars too.
-Up next though, our blog post will be about UI wireframing and prototyping.
+In our upcoming blog posts, we will start incorporating best practices from other pillars into our solution.
+Up next, though, I will be leaving my comfort zone to dive into UI/UX wireframing and prototyping.
+Stay safe 💪.